Phenomenom05/QA/README.md

 API Testing: Automated API tests using Jest to validate profile creation and login features.

-Scenarios Tested:

-Successful profile creation.

-Error handling for missing fields.
+Test cases: Successful profile creation, error handling for missing fields, and successful/failed login attempts.

-Successful/failed login attempts.

-Challenge: Ensured all edge cases were handled and tested thoroughly.
+Challenge: No significant issues, but ensured all edge cases were handled and tested thoroughly.

 Task 3: CI/CD Integration